pj1911/my-wiki/docs/Transformers-2-NLP.md

 z_k = \mathbf{w}^{(2)}_k{}^{\!\top} \mathbf{h},
 $$

-   We compute their dot product, so if these two vectors point in a similar direction (high similarity),
+   We compute their dot product, so if these two vectors point in a similar direction (high similarity in context),
    \(z_k\) is large and word \(k\) becomes more likely, given the center or target word.

    Collecting all \(z_k\) into \(\mathbf{z} \in \mathbb{R}^K\) gives a single